-In addition to this, we will also learn the Chinese tradition of how pray with sacred sticks that give you a superstitious numbers.
-Thailand has a rich and diverse culture which has had many influences through the centuries.
+In addition to this, we will also learn the Chinese tradition of how to pray with sacred sticks that give you a superstitious number.
+Thailand has a rich and diverse culture that has had many influences through the centuries.
 With Buddhism first being introduced from South Asia in a region now known as India and Sri Lanka, as well as many traditions and beliefs coming from the Far East, now known as China.

 Please note: There is a Dress Code!
 Though not as strict as places such as the Grand Palace, there is still an expected dress code for visiting the temples and other sacred sites in Thailand.
 Visitors must be properly dressed before being allowed entry to the temple.
 Men must wear long shorts or pants (that cover your knees, at least) and shirts with sleeves - no sleeveless tops.
 Wearing sandals or flip-flops is perfectly ok, as you'll take them off whenever entering a temple.
 Women must be similarly modestly dressed.
 No see-through clothes, no bare shoulders, knees covered, etc. It is also recommended to avoid wearing bright colours, though less strictly enforced.

 What is included with the Ayutthaya Sacred Experience?